 - Jerky Racks: Additional jerky racks are not included with this model, however, they can be purchased or are included in the other models.
 These are great for anyone who smokes smaller items such as jerky, bacon, sausage or chicken wings.
 The racks are designed with smaller gaps between the wires so no food drops down into the smoker.

-I think this is a fantastic entry level smoker that is built to the highest standard but doesn’t come with all the expensive features and add-ons.
+I think this is a fantastic entry level smoker.
+It was built to the highest standard but doesn’t come with all the expensive features and add-ons.

-Pit Boss 71700 Pellet Grill BBQ – My Pick For The Easiest Pellet Smoker to Use
+3. Pit Boss 71700 Pellet Grill BBQ – My Pick For The Easiest Pellet Smoker to Use

-The Pit Boss 71700 is going to be your next backyard best friend.
-It is a super easy to put together and use unit.
-If you like entertaining more than slaving over the grill then this unit is for you!
+It was super easy for us to fire up and cook some incredible BBQ on it, last 4th of July.
+If your like me, and enjoy entertaining more than slaving over the grill then this unit is for you!

-Do you want a pellet grill that is extremely user friendly?
+Do you want a pellet grill that is extremely user-friendly?
 The Pit Boss 700 should be on your shortlist.

 What We Liked